OUR TEAM

 After completing her PhD (Nathan Peters, University of Calgary) Leah joined the Osborne lab to study age-related alterations to the immune system and the microbiota.
 Leah aims to elucidate mechanisms between age-related alterations to the microbiome, intestinal immune populations, and the brain.
 Leah is also passionate about SciComm and teaching.

-Outside of the lab, Leah loves singing/playing a variety of instruments (with varying levels of competence), spoiling her dogs, and photography.
+Outside of the lab, Leah loves singing/playing instruments (with varying levels of competence), spoiling her dogs, and photography.

 ANDREW Sharon